pylint-dev/pylint/doc/data/messages/i/invalid-name/details.rst

 naming styles may be used to adjust Pylint configuration to coding style used in linted project.

-Following predefined naming styles are available:
+The following predefined naming styles are available:

 * ``snake_case``
 * ``camelCase``